alen-001/brain-share/README.md

 🚧 **1.
 Editor Access and Real-Time Collaboration**
 - Implement collaborative document editing using **Liveblocks** to enable multiple users to work on the same document in real-time.

 🧠 **2.
-AI Autocomplete and Enhanced AI Features**
+Vector database integration for semantic querying and RAG applications**
-- Add AI-powered autocomplete and other intelligent features to enhance the document creation and editing experience.
+- Encorporate vector databases like pgvector/weaviate allowing users to query the knowledge base semantically
 ---

 ### 📚 Setup Instructions